 Consulate General of the Netherlands in San Francisco

 In the heart of Anchorage, Alaska, children play in the Cuddy Family Midtown Park.
 The name of the park is a testament to a prominent Alaskan family.
 And in the 1980s, Dan Cuddy was the first honorary consul for the Netherlands in Alaska.
-Years have passed without a Dutch representative living in Alaska, but this month, the honorary consul torch will pass to another entrepreneur with a thriving network in Alaska.
+Years have passed without a Dutch representative living in Alaska, but this month, the honorary consul torch will be passed to another entrepreneur with a thriving network in Alaska.
 Mrs. Irene Post-Green, who was born in the Netherlands but spent the last 30 years in Anchorage, will be installed as the Netherlands’ next honorary consul in Alaska.

 “It is an honor to have the opportunity to connect the Netherlands, where I was born, and Alaska, the place I call my home,” Irene said.
 “I hope to create opportunities and synergies that boost business, technology and education.”